Using High-Level Patterns to Estimate How Humans Predict a Robot will Behave: Testing on a Real-World Dataset

-\p{Limitations} While our method provides promising results, it does not perfectly cluster distinct interaction patterns into separate latent vectors.
-This is evident in the second latent vector $z$ in the \textit{Obstacle} environment --- where our model predicts the robot moving toward the bottom-right goal, participants' predictions suggest that the robot sometimes moves toward the bottom-left goal.
-Although the results are encouraging, further work is required to develop more sophisticated second-order Theory of Mind (ToM) models for robots, enabling them to reason more effectively about human mental models.
+\p{Limitations and Future Work} While our method yields promising results, it does not perfectly cluster distinct interaction patterns into separate latent vectors.
+This is evident from the second latent vector $z$ in the \textit{Obstacle} environment (\fig{study_results}): our model predicts the robot moving toward the bottom-right goal, yet participants' predictions sometimes indicate movement towards the bottom-left goal.
+We hypothesize that this limitation could be addressed by incorporating priors or added supervision that captures the types of high-level behaviors humans expect the system to extract.

+Moving forward, our future work will incorporate the human's prediction of the robot's motion into the robot's decision making.
+With our method, the robot now has a data-driven way to express how nearby humans predict that robot will behave.
+A ToM robot should then reason over this prediction when making its decisions; for instance, if an autonomous car knows that nearby humans expect it to exit the roundabout, and it actually wants to stay on the roundabout, then it should take additional actions to make its intention clear to the humans.